andyfitzsuse/andyfitz.github.io/posts/i-know-who-your-big-customers-are.md

 This one is similar but different to search in that even fully closed platforms often offer up whitelabelling subdomains as a feature to their accounts.
 Companyname.competitordomain

-For this we can use services like Knockpy and sublist3r .
+For this we can use services like <a href="https://github.com/OWASP/Amass/">Amass</a> and <a href="https://github.com/aboul3la/Sublist3r">sublist3r</a> .

-These tools will do their best to surface all the custom subdomains  - giving you an idea of who is a customer and who is not.
+These tools will use a variety of techniques and do their best to surface all the custom subdomains  - giving you an idea of who is a customer and who is not.

 While not giving you target company lists, I'm not a monster.
 Here's a handy ignore list to clean up the results you get. <https://gist.github.com/andyfitz/227921862fb81a7843a05479255711a9>